CentaurusInfra/arktos/docs/design-proposals/global-scheduler/GlobalSchedulerArchitectureDesignSpecificationFirstDraft.md

 To mitigate the scheduling latency due to scheduling failure, our Global Scheduling Framework will insert a failed VM/Container scheduling request to the start of its scheduling queue.
 Furthermore, this failed cluster will be removed from the VM/Container's cluster candidate list.

-For now, we will only implement the "resource placement" functionality of the global scheduler, thus the global scheduler will respond to the request once it selects a cluster for hosting the VM/Container request and send the request to the selected cluster.
+For now, we will only implement the "resource placement" functionality of the global scheduler, thus the global scheduler will respond to the request once it selects a cluster for hosting the VM/Container request and sends the request to the selected cluster.
 That is, it will leave the handling of scheduling failure to the cluster level scheduler and will not collect information about the eventual scheduling status of the VM/Container on the selected cluster.

 ### 2.5.7 Priority Scheduling and Fair Scheduling to Avoid Security Attack